Bong Revilla: Personal life

-Revilla also had an affair with his ex-girlfriend Lovely Guzman, a non-showbiz personality with whom he has one son named Luigi (born Francis Luigi Guzman in 1992); she would later marry Patrick Joseph Santos, who also legally adopted Luigi, in 1999.
-He dated her before Mercado.
-His relationship with Guzman rekindled after he lost his daughter with Mercado, named Maria Alexandra, who died just 26 days after birth due to a heart condition resulted by the use of contraceptives.
-Mercado chose to stay with him due to his love for him and their children.
+In 2024, Revilla confirmed fathering illegitimate children but never revealed their names nor their mothers.
+It was previously confirmed that Revilla had an affair with Lovely Guzman, a non-showbiz personality whom he had dated before marrying Mercado, and, together, they have one son named Luigi (born Francis Luigi Guzman in 1992).
+Guzman in 1999 later married Patrick Joseph Santos, who also legally adopted Luigi.
+Revilla's relationship with Guzman rekindled after he lost his daughter with Mercado, named Maria Alexandra, who died just 26 days after birth due to a heart condition resulted by the use of contraceptives.
+Mercado chose to stay with him due to her love for him and their children.

-Revilla is one of seven children of actor and former Philippine senator Ramon Revilla Sr. and fourth child of Azucena Mortel Bautista.
-He is the older brother of Strike Revilla, incumbent mayor of Bacoor, and Andrea Bautista-Ynares, former mayor of Antipolo married to former Rizal Governor and incumbent Antipolo Mayor Casimiro "Jun" Ynares III.
-His younger half-brother Ram Revilla, also an actor, was murdered in his home, and declared dead in the early hours of October 2011.
-He was 23 years old.
+Revilla is the fourth of the seven children of actor and former Philippine senator Ramon Revilla Sr. and Azucena Mortel Bautista.
+He is the younger brother of Marlon Bautista, a former nominee of 1-Pacman Party List, and the older brother of incumbent Bacoor mayor Strike Revilla and former Antipolo mayor Andrea Bautista-Ynares, who is married to former Rizal governor Casimiro "Jun" Ynares III.
+He also has at least 32 paternal half-siblings, including actor Ram Revilla, who was murdered in 2011.

-Health

-On August 9, 2020, Revilla tested positive for COVID-19 and went into quarantine.
-His wife and children tested negative.
-He was rushed to a hospital on August 19 due to pneumonia.
-He ended his isolation on September 3 as he had recovered from the disease.